Gloucester Avenue, Shrub End, Colchester , CO2 9AZ

 Our Learning This Block:

-Who is on my journey?
+What will I find on my journey?

 We will focus on reading exciting text to broaden the children’s vocabulary and we will continue to learn and sing nursery rhymes and counting songs to help support their speech and language.
 You can support your child by reading and sharing books every day.